haanarrh/AWS-secure-IAM-policy/README.md

 aiming to deliver scalable, secure, and cost-effective cloud solutions that accelerate digital transformation.

 ### AWS Identity Access Management (IAM) Structure
-#### Defined IAM users: Each IAM user is assigned to a group based on their role, to ensure permissions are logically managed and follow the principle of least privilege.
+#### Defined IAM users: Each IAM user is assigned to a group based on their role, to ensure permissions given through policues are logically managed and follow the principle of least privilege.
 | **Username**     | **Group**          | **Purpose**                       |
 | ---------------- | ------------------ | --------------------------------- |
 | `Lola.admin`     | `Admins`           | Super admin, full access          |